pm-a-panda/spring-gumball/labs/lab4/README.md

 # CMPE 172 - Lab #4 Notes
-In this lab, we will be
+In this lab, we will be creating a spring ldap project and a spring security project.
+We will also be making changes to the spring gumball v2 project and deploying it to Google Cloud.

 # Table of Contents
 [Spring LDAP](#spring-ldap)